mikeymco/global-personal-tos/README.md

 ---

-I will, and do, welcome the resulting effects of my past and present actions (as they are provably real).
+I will, and do, welcome the resulting effects of my past and present actions (as they are demonstrably real).

 While my physical actions do not observably violate real boundaries, I am _encouraged_ to feel, think, project, percieve, explore, and embody myself.